 }

-Not satisfied with testing the above methods one by one?
-Let me recommend a solution that Naiba is currently using, a powerful conditional plugin. [vk-content]
+Not satisfied with the above methods after testing them one by one?
+Let me recommend a solution that Naiba is currently using—a powerful conditional plugin.

 This plugin, named Restrict User Access – Membership Plugin with Force, is perfect for friends who need multiple conditional checks but don't know how to rewrite code themselves.